 Can You Swim With Manatees In Fort Lauderdale?

-Unfortunately, you are not able to swim with manatees in Fort Lauderdale.
+Unfortunately, you are not able to swim with the manatees in Fort Lauderdale.

 This rule is designed to protect the manatees and luckily it doesn’t stop you seeing them out in the wild.

-Thanks for reading this post on where to see manatees in Fort Lauderdale.
+Thanks for reading this complete guide on where to see manatees in Fort Lauderdale.

 You should now have all the information you need to get out there and spot some manatees!